cyrenajs/cyrena/README.md

 ```

 Obviously you can skip using JSX, if you really wish, but you'll still need the pragma.

-Now that we're done with the setup, we're ready to start using the extension.

 ### Static VDOM composition